microsoft/coyote/docs/_learn/advanced/logging.md

 ## Logging

 The Coyote runtime provides two levels of logging:
-- `IActorRuntimeLog` interface logs high level state machine activity.
+- The `IActorRuntimeLog` interface logs high level actor activity.
-- `ILogger` is a low level logging interface responsible for formatting text output.
+- The `ILogger` is a low level logging interface responsible for formatting text output.

-The default implementation of `IActorRuntimeLog` is `ActorRuntimeLogWriter` which formats all events as text writing them out using the lower level `ILogger` interface.
 The default `ILogger` is the`ConsoleLogger` which is used to write output to the `System.Console`.

+The runtime also provides the `IActorRuntimeLogFormatter` interface which is responsible for formatting all runtime log events as text and writing them out using the installed `ILogger`.
+The default `IActorRuntimeLogFormatter` is implemented by `ActorRuntimeLogFormatter`.

-You can provide your own implementation of `IActorRuntimeLog` and/or `ILogger` in order to gain full control over what is logged and how.
+You can provide your own implementation of `IActorRuntimeLog`, `IActorRuntimeLogFormatter` and/or `ILogger` in order to gain full control over what is logged and how.
-For an interesting example of this see the `ActorRuntimeLogGraph` class which implements `IActorRuntimeLog` and generates a directed graph representing all state transitions that happened during the execution of your state machines.
+For an interesting example of this see the `ActorRuntimeLogGraphBuilder` class which implements `IActorRuntimeLog` and generates a directed graph representing all activities that happened during the execution of your actors.
-See [activity coverage](/coyote/learn/tools/coverage) for example graph output.
+See [activity coverage](/coyote/learn/tools/coverage) for an example graph output.
 The `coyote` tester uses this when you specify `--graph` or `--coverage activity` command line options.